davewsmith/app-engine-starter/README.md

 # App Engine Python Starter VM

-This sets up a VirtualBox VM for developing a Google App Engine project, including the SDK, and a trivial app with initial tests.
+This sets up a VirtualBox VM for developing a Google App Engine project, including the App Engine SDK and a trivial app with initial tests.

 Having a starting point within reach scratches an itch I have.
 It may require some fiddling to scratch yours.
 Fiddle away.
 I recommend working through at least one app engine app (e.g., the example app) before trying this.